Bill Hwang

-Sung Kook Hwang (黄城国), also known as Bill Hwang, is an American investor, trader and convicted fraudster.
+Sung Kook Hwang (黃城國), also known as Bill Hwang, is an American investor, trader and convicted fraudster.
 He ran Archegos Capital Management, whose default on March 26, 2021 caused major losses to several notable investment banks.
-In April 2021, The Wall Street Journal reported that Hwang had lost US$20 billion over 10 days in late March, imposing large losses on his bankers Nomura and Credit Suisse.
-On April 27, 2022, he was indicted on federal charges of fraud and racketeering.
-The default of Archegos contributed to the eventual collapse of Credit Suisse.
+In April 2021, The Wall Street Journal reported that Hwang had lost US$20 billion over 10 days in late March, imposing large losses on his bankers Nomura and Credit Suisse, and contributing to the collapse of Credit Suisse.
+In July 2024, he was convicted on federal charges of fraud and racketeering, and in November 2024, he was sentenced to 18 years in prison.
+As of March 2026, he is free on bail while appealing his conviction.

 Early life

 Hwang was born in South Korea in 1964.
 He immigrated to Las Vegas in 1982 with his parents.
 In 1983, Hwang and his mother moved to Los Angeles after the death of his father in 1983.
 He worked night shifts at McDonalds to support his family and fund his education.

 Hwang earned a Bachelor of Arts in economics/business from the University of California, Los Angeles, and a Master of Business Administration from the Tepper School of Business at Carnegie Mellon University.